rogpeppe/talks/codec.dojo/notes.md

 	- See gopkg.in/yaml.v2
 	- See gopg.in/mgo.v2/bson
 	- encoding/xml
+	- encoding/binary
+	- github.com/rogpeppe/rjson
-	- How are they the same/different?
+	- How are they the same?
+	- How are they different?

 11. (advanced!)
 Define a codec for this type: https://godoc.org/github.com/mvdan/sh/syntax#Stmt